Sandnes: History

 In 2014, the Storting decided that the number of municipalities in Norway would be lowered.
 If the municipalities of Sandnes, Stavanger and Sola were to merge, a new municipality would be formed called Nord-Jæren, after the name of the geographical location the municipalities are located in.
-After the city council said no to the merge, proposals for Forsand to merge with Sandnes were enacted instead.
+After the city council said no to the merge, proposals for Forsand Municipality to merge with Sandnes were enacted instead.

-On 1 January 2017, a small 350 daa area on the southwestern edge of the village of Solakrossen was transferred from Sandnes municipality to the neighboring municipality of Sola.
+On 1 January 2017, a small 350 daa area on the southwestern edge of the village of Solakrossen was transferred from Sandnes Municipality to the neighboring Sola Municipality.

-On 1 January 2020, most of the neighboring municipality of Forsand was merged with Sandnes to form one large municipality called Sandnes.
+On 1 January 2020, most of the neighboring Forsand Municipality was merged with Sandnes to form one large municipality called Sandnes.

 Name

 The municipality (and city) is named after an old Sandnæs farm, since the city was built on its grounds.
 The first element is sand which means 'sand' or 'sandy beach' and the last element is nes which means 'headland'.
 The farm was located at the end of the Gandsfjorden where the city centre is located today.